rtstewart/project-technical-communication-skills-assessment-meowwwls/reactiveprogramming.md

     updateB();
     console.log(b); // 14

 Here we are declaring a variable `a` and assigning it an initial value of 10.
-We declare a variable `b` and just as in the initial example, we assign it the value of `a` plus 4.
+We declare a variable `b` and just as in the initial example, we assign it the value of `a + 4`.
 Now, we want to write a simple function that will always update the value of `b` so it reflects whatever the value of `a` is when the value of `a` is changed.
-I am using a named function function expression that takes the value of `a` **when the function is called**, adds it to 4, stores the value in a local variable we call `sum`, and updates the value of `b` to be that of `sum`.
+I am using a named function expression that takes the value of `a` **when the function is called**, adds it to 4, stores the value in a local variable we call `sum`, and updates the value of `b` to be that of `sum`.
 As you can expect, the value of `b` is still 14 after the function is called because the value of `a` has not yet changed.
 But what happens if we now change the value of `a` to 5?

     a = 5;
     updateB();